liron-navon/graphql-typescript-apollo-starter/README.md

 ### Example usage
+Let's see an example, you can run the development server using `nps dev`, and go to [http://localhost:3000/graphql](http://localhost:3000/graphql) (or change port with the PORT environment variable) to use the playground.

-You can subscribe to the writerCreated subscription like this in one tab:
+In the playground you can subscribe to the `writerCreated` subscription like this in one tab:

 ```graphql
 subscription{